©

 Moraine, Montet, Combe du Géant

-• 4 tracks reserved only for training:
+• Slopes reserved only for training:

 *To be confirmed depending on the evolution of snow conditions